 Anyone wishing to purchase stewardship label products will have to provide proof of competence at point-of-sale.

-If you would like to get ahead of the game and you already have proof of certification or your farm assurance scheme membership please email or post them to us along with these forms:
+If you already have proof of certification or your farm assurance scheme membership please email or post them to us along with these forms: